sravya1605/sheets-llm-automation/README.md

-Here's the README — go to your GitHub repo, click Add file → Create new file, name it README.md and paste this: markdown# Google Sheets LLM Automation — Smart Report Generator
+# Google Sheets LLM Automation — Smart Report Generator

-An end-to-end automation that reads raw input data from a Google Sheet, calls the Gemini API, and writes AI-generated summaries and action items back into the sheet automatically — zero manual steps required.
+An end-to-end production automation that reads raw input data from a Google Sheet, calls the Gemini 2.0 API via Apps Script, and writes AI-generated summaries and action items back into the sheet automatically — eliminating 5+ hours of weekly manual effort across 10 recurring reports with zero human intervention.

 ---